Dodgers vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has 71 hits with nine doubles, two triples, 10 home runs, 41 walks and 44 RBI.
-He's also stolen four bases.
+- Bregman has recorded 73 hits with 10 doubles, two triples, 11 home runs and 41 walks.
+He has driven in 48 runs with four stolen bases.

 Bregman Recent Games